Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 - Mangobiche

-The green mango (Mangobiche) with salt and lemon is a popular flavor but no matter what flavor you choose it is guaranteed to brighten up your day.
+The green mango (Mangobiche) with salt and lemon is a popular flavour, but regardless of what flavour you choose it is guaranteed to brighten up your day.

 If you take the Comuna 13 graffiti tour you’ll visit the Ruta 13 store.
 It’s a local art gallery where you can learn more about Comuna 13 through art.

-With your visit here as part of a tour (or off your own accord), you’ll quickly learn that much of the art in this neighborhood alludes to the events that once happened in the streets capturing the struggles of its local people.
+With your visit here as part of a tour (or off your accord), you’ll quickly learn that much of the art in this neighbourhood alludes to the events that once happened in the streets, capturing the struggles of its local people.

 Artwork by a local artist named Chota is definitely one to look out for.